Liixxn/About-me/README.md

 - 🔭 I’m currently at **Universidad Europea** as student

-- 👨‍💻 Some of my fun projects are available at [https://Liixxn.me/]

-- 📝 I write tech blogs on [https://medium.com/@Liixxn](https://medium.com/@Liixxn)

 - 📫 How to reach me **lian.salmeronlopez@gmail.com**

 <h3 align="left">Connect with me:</h3>